douaeelh2/Java-Doc/README.md

          ```

     - `LinkedHashMap:` This class maintains the insertion order of elements in addition to providing fast access to elements through a hash table.
 This means that elements are traversed in insertion order when iterating over the map.

+  ## 5. Stream API
+    The Stream API in the `java.util.stream` package in Java offers an expressive and concise approach to describe operations to be executed on a dataset.
+    ###Java Stream Creation:

 # Java OOP (Object-Oriented Programming)
  ## 1. Encapsulation
    - `Encapsulation` is the mechanism of bundling the data `(attributes)` and the methods `(functions)` that operate on the data into a single unit called a class.